Polymer/old-docs-site/app/3.0/docs/tools/polymer-cli-commands.md

 ### --bundle {#bundles}

-By default, fragments are unbundled.
+By default, JavaScript code is unbundled.
 This is optimal for HTTP/2-compatible servers and clients.

-If the `--bundle` flag is supplied, all fragments are bundled together to reduce the number of file requests.
+If the `--bundle` flag is supplied, JavaScript code is bundled together to reduce the number of file requests.
 This is optimal for sending to clients or serving from servers that are not HTTP/2 compatible.